am-eskandari/comp2216-user-guide-project/README.md

 ## Writing in Markdown and Using VS Code

 The majority of our team members were new to writing extensively in Markdown.
 We learned how to style text using Markdown and improved our skills throughout the development of this user guide.
-We used Visual Studio Code to write our Markdown files and relied on its built-in Markdown preview feature to preview our work.
+We wrote our Markdown files in Visual Studio Code and used its built-in preview feature to check our work.

 ## Following a Style Guide